 Welcome to the Internet Home of the Lyme Disease Society

-tick-borne diseases) education, prevention, research and patient issues.
+on Lyme disease and other Tick-borne diseases education, prevention, research and patient issues.

 In Memoriam, Mary M. Halinski